Types of Dietary Supplement Delivery - Capsules, Tablets or Powders?

 Supplement Capsules & Soft-Gels

 The majority of supplement capsules, be it hard-shelled or soft-gels, are made using gelatin-based solutions, but there are plant-based options for brand owners looking to meet the needs of vegetarian and vegan consumers.
 In these instances, capsules are usually made from plant-based polysaccharides (which are, more or less, complex carbohydrates and sugars).

-When it comes to dietary supplement capsules, some of their more popular manufacturing benefits include their ability to accommodate a wide variety of unique formulations and ingredients.
+When it comes to capsules, some of more popular capsule manufacturing benefits include their ability to accommodate a wide variety of unique formulations and ingredients.
 Currently, they're one of the only methods capable of delivering dry ingredients as well as oils and other oil-suspended ingredients.
 On the consumer end of things, capsules are a popular choice for their tendency to be odorless, tasteless, and relatively easy to swallow.

 As with everything, the capsule route does have its limitations.
 Some of the more popular ones include production costs, the ability for larger dosages to turn into unreasonably large capsules rather quickly, and their susceptibility to moisture.

 Often recognized as being one of the most cost-effective methods, the tableting process takes a powdered formulation that is relatively dry, freely-flowing, and uniform in particle size and compresses it into a single dosage sized tablet.
 Two of the most important factors to consider with the tablets are the amount of time it will take for the tablet to break down in the digestive tract and the bioavailability/ideal absorption methods for you supplement's primary ingredients.

-Along with their cost-effectiveness, some of their most popular manufacturing advantages include highly customizable nature of their size and shape, the option to include notching for dose splitting, and the ability to engineer their release rate (popular options include 'quick,' 'delayed,' and 'extended release').
+Along with their cost-effectiveness, some of their most popular nutraceutical tablet manufacturing advantages include highly customizable nature of their size and shape, the option to include notching for dose splitting, and the ability to engineer their release rate (popular options include 'quick,' 'delayed,' and 'extended release').

 The popular manufacturing limitations and consumer concerns?
 The risk of excessive compaction causing poor dissolution, customer concerns about their dissolution rates, and customer sensitivities to external coatings.